 2. There is a strong negative relationship between overall rates of teacher attrition and mobility (all three regions in the figure) and the state’s unemployment rate (r = -0.50); i.e., teacher attrition and mobility are counter-cyclical in that teachers are less likely to be leavers or movers when the labor market is tight.

 3. There are relatively small differences in the rates of teacher attrition and mobility over time.
-For instance, looking from one year to the next, there is no year-to-year change in the percentage of teachers that leave public school teaching positions that is larger than 1.6 percentage points.
-And, looking across all 35 years of the data, the annual rates of attrition from the workforce were always in the range of 5% to 8%, while the annual rates of all attrition plus school-to-school mobility ranged from 14% to 19%.
+For instance, looking from one year to the next, the average fluctuation in statewide attrition is less than 1 percentage point, and there is no year-to-year change in the percentage of teachers that leave public school teaching positions that is larger than 1.6 percentage points.
+In addition, looking across all 35 years of the data, the annual rates of attrition from the workforce were always in the range of 5% to 8%, while the annual rates of all attrition plus school-to-school mobility ranged from 14% to 19%.